Social Care Children with Disabilities Team

 3. Assessment Process

-1. Children who meet the eligibility criteria or likely to meet the criteria for the Children with Disabilities Team will receive a Child and Family Assessment (see Single Assessment Guidance) of their needs;
+1. Children who meet the eligibility criteria or likely to meet the criteria for the Children with Disabilities Team will receive a Child and Family Assessment (see Assessments) of their needs;

 2. The Single Assessment will be carried out in consultation with the child and the family using information from other core professionals as appropriate;